hongchengyao/fine-mapping_document/docs/preprocessing/file_split.md

 ## Approximately independent LD block

-1. Read the range of each LD block from the approximately independent LD block file
+1. Read the range of each LD block from the approximately independent LD block file with **matched population**
 2. Use tabix to extract the SNPs from the GWAS file according to the LD block range
 3. Filter loci by Pvalue/Zscore since there are **thousands** of LD blocks